dguo/dannyguo.com/content/blog/how-to-use-a-samsung-galaxy-watch4-as-a-heart-rate-monitor-for-a-peloton-bike.md

 I have also experienced an issue where the heart rate updates would stop in the middle of the ride, so the heart rate on the bike would freeze at a particular number.
-I've been able to reliably avoid this issue by turning on my watch's always on display while I ride.
+At first, I was able to avoid the issue by turning on my watch's always on display while I ride.
+I later noticed that the Heart for Bluetooth description has a fix for this issue.
+You need to go into the Galaxy Wearable app, go to the watch settings, go to the list of apps, go to Heart for Bluetooth, and turn on "Allow background activity."

 A final tip is that when you're done with your ride, you can manually stop the Heart for Bluetooth app by pressing the flag button in the middle left.
 This